Remote Teaching

 • Every month, give students a blank calendar and about 20 activity cards (one for every weekday of the month).
 Each activity is a project that takes about a day to complete.

 If you decide to create your own game board, talk to your students and involve them in the process.
-Since so much agency falls on them right now, what do they want to learn about?
-What will keep them motivated?
+You can ask students what do they want to learn about?

 Distance learning doesn't necessarily mean webcam learning.
-Consider getting the whole class on the phone, and imagine you're all sitting around a campfire at night.
+Consider getting the whole class on a phone call, if a phone is accessible to each student, and imagine you're all sitting around a campfire at night.
 Look for ways to turn "campfire stories" into an educational endeavor that can span subjects and grades:

 • Prior to the phone call, have all students prepare a poem or short story to read aloud.